developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/notify/index.md

 ## NOTIFY

-Used to play notification sound(s) on connected Bluetooth scanners with RSM (remote speaker microphone).
+Used to play notification sound(s) on connected Bluetooth scanners with RSM (Remote Scanner Management).
 Supported Bluetooth scanners: RS6000, RS5100 and DS3678.

 ### Function Prototype